- Being in negative equity means that you owe more on your mortgage than your property is worth if you were to sell it.

 When does negative equity become a problem?

-Having a negative equity home loan can make it difficult for a homeowner to refinance.
+Being in negative equity can make it difficult for a mortgage holder to refinance.
 This can be particularly frustrating if there are more attractive interest rates and terms on the market than the homeowner’s current loan.
-Understandably, a negative equity position makes lenders far more reluctant to lend.

-Negative home equity largely presents a problem when selling the home.
+Negative home equity also presents a problem when selling.
 As with any home with a mortgage, the proceeds of the sale are used to pay off any remaining debt.
-When the sale amount falls short of what’s owed to the lender, the homeowner has to make up the difference in another way.
+When the sale amount falls short of what’s owed to the lender, the homeowner may have to make up the difference in another way.
 This may be through accessing savings or selling off another asset to make up the shortfall.

 Mortage advisor Chris Wisbey, general manager of Scene Finance, says he’s rarely seen a negative equity situation during his 20-year career.